modernben/forge-docs/1.0/resources/databases.md

 All Forge servers require SSH key authentication and are not able to be accessed using passwords.
 Therefore, when using a GUI database client to connect to your Forge database, you will need to use SSH authentication.

 When selecting the SSH key to use during authentication, **ensure that you select your private SSH key**.
 For example, when using the Sequel Pro database client:

+## MySQL Management

+For servers running MySQL, Forge offers some advanced features.

+### Creating a Database

+You can create a new database through the Forge dashboard by clicking on to the server detail page and clicking **Database** in the sidebar.
+By default, you only need to enter the name of your new database.
+The `forge` user will be able to access the database automatically.

+### Create a Database User

+You can create extra database users through the Forge dashboard.
+To do so, you'll need to provide the username, password and also select the databases that the new user can access.